barsoom/ex-remit/README.md

 ## What came before

-We've reimplemented this app a few times to try out new tech.
+We've reimplemented this app a few times to try out new tech:

 * 2020: Remit II in Phoenix LiveView (and also to try out [Tailwind](https://tailwindcss.com/))
 * 2016: [Review](https://github.com/barsoom/review) in Phoenix/Elm